 - Personnel management.

 Our management history began at the start of the HIV/AIDS epidemic and continues today as a leader in HIV grant management.
 Beyond that area, Hektoen manages a diverse grant portfolio for various disease states, public health initiatives, clinical research, and community health.
-In response to the changing healthcare landscape, Hektoen has evolved into a leader in data management, compliance and patient-centered research in response to the Affordable Care Act.
+In response to the changing healthcare landscape, Hektoen has evolved into a leader in data management, compliance and patient-centered research.

 What can we do for you ?